FC Grenoble Rugby: Runners-up European Championship 1963

-With Jean Liénard became coach, Grenoble played the final of the European Champion Clubs' Cup FIRA in 1963.
+With former player Jean Liénard becoming coach, Grenoble reached the final of the European Champion Clubs' Cup FIRA in 1963, marking one of the club’s first major international achievements.

 Runners-up of the Challenge Yves du Manoir 1969

-In 1969, Grenoble bows in the final of the Challenge Yves du Manoir against the US Dax on the score of 24–12.
+In 1969, Grenoble lost the final of the Challenge Yves du Manoir against US Dax by 24–12.

 Runners-up of the Challenge Yves du Manoir 1986

-In 1986, Grenoble bows in the final of the Challenge Yves du Manoir against the AS Montferrand on the score of 22–15.
+In 1986, Grenoble again reached the final of the Challenge Yves du Manoir, losing 22–15 to AS Montferrand.

 Winner of the Challenge Yves du Manoir 1987

-In 1987, Grenoble won the Challenge Yves du Manoir against the SU Agen on the score of 26–7.
+In 1987, Grenoble won the Challenge Yves du Manoir after defeating SU Agen 26–7 in the final.

-This is the second major trophy for the club.
+The victory represented the club’s second major national trophy.

-The winners of the Challenge Yves du Manoir in 1987 :
+Winners of the Challenge Yves du Manoir in 1987 :